 It plays demanding titles such as Zelda BOTW or Tears of the Kingdom at 60+ FPS.
 Dynamic resolution scaling adapts performance on its own.
 It also employs community mods to enable frame rates.

 Its dynamic resolution scaling guarantees a stable frame rate, whereas mods for community-developed FPS unlockers are 30 to 60 or even 120 FPS gameplay.
-These are the main contributors to the emulator’s achievements in terms of shaders and lower stuttering during play.
+These are the main contributors to the emulator’s achievements in optimization of shaders and lower stuttering during play.

 Yuzu supports: